akb825/Cuttlefish/README.md

 * `-DCUTTLEFISH_EXPORTS_DIR=directory`: The folder to place the cmake exports when building.
 This directory can be added to the module path when embedding in other projects to be able to use the `library_find()` cmake function.
 Defaults to `${CMAKE_BINARY_DIR}/cmake`.
 * `-DCUTTLEFISH_ROOT_FOLDER=folder`: The root folder for the projects in IDEs that support them. (e.g. Visual Studio or XCode) This is useful if embedding MSL in another project.
 Defaults to Cuttlefish.
 * `-DCUTTLEFISH_INSTALL=ON|OFF`: Allow installation for Cuttlefish components.
 This can be useful when embedding in other projects to prevent installations from including Cuttlefish.
 For example, when statically linking into a shared library.
 Default is `ON`.
+* `-DCUTTLEFISH_INSTALL_PVRTEXLIB=ON|OFF`: Include the PVRTextTool library with the installation.
+This allows the installation to be used for machines that don't have PVRTexTool installed, and can avoid adjusting the `PATH` environment variable on some platforms.
+Default is `ON`.

 Once you have built and installed Cuttlefish, and have added the `lib/cmake/cuttlefish` directory to `CMAKE_PREFIX_PATH`, you can find the various modules with the `find_package()` CMake function.
 For example: